-May 26, 2015 - Chief Financial Officer Randy Harrington and Interim Budget Director Kim Eagle explain the latest developments in the FY16 City budget and what to expect as the Mayor and Council move toward budget adoption on June 8.
+Chief Financial Officer Randy Harrington and Interim Budget Director Kim Eagle join Cass Bonfiglio to explain key features of the FY2016 City budget that Charlotte City Council adopted on June 8, 2015.

 May 26, 2015 budget update